tireddy2/ikev2-pqt-hybrid-auth/draft-hu-ipsecme-pqt-hybrid-auth.md

 Advantages:

 - A single certificate chain is used for both classical and post-quantum keys, simplifying certificate management.
-- A single composite signature reduces protocol message size compared to transmitting multiple separate signatures.
+- A single composite signature, rooted in one intermediate certificate chain, reduces protocol message size compared to transmitting multiple separate signatures, each of which would require its own certificate chain.
 - No need to manage or validate multiple parallel certificate chains.
 - Provides an integrated hybrid assurance model within a single certificate.
 - No additional round-trip times (RTTs) are introduced.